Skip to content

 The platform also lets you build an item library of products and services, which speeds up the invoice creation process.
 When creating an item, you can add information like SKU, size options, images, location, and other custom options.
 Then, when you're ready to create an invoice, just click the Item line, and select the item from a dropdown menu.

-What's included in Square's free plan: Free for point-of-sale payment processing and invoicing
+What's included in Square's free plan: Free for point-of-sale payment processing and unlimited invoicing

 Best free invoicing software for a simple way to invoice